top of page

 I defend a novel account of the wrong of subjecting people to non-consensual sterilization (NCS), particularly in the context of the state-sponsored eugenics programmes once prevalent in the United States.
 What makes the eugenicist practice of NCS distinctively wrong, I claim, is its dehumanizing core: the fact that it is tantamount to treating people as nonhuman animals, thereby expressing the degrading social meaning that they have the value of animals.
 The practice of NCS is prima facie seriously wrong partly, but crucially, on these grounds.
 I consider and reject accounts of the wrong of NCS that make no reference to its animalizing character, such as that it violates victims’ (procreative) autonomy, amounts to treating them merely as a means, inflicts psychological harm on them, or constitutes an affront to their human dignity.
 My discussion suggests that the critical vocabulary of bioethics should be expanded beyond talk of rights-violations, benefits and harms, and equal treatment—and that the language of dehumanization is indispensable to bioethicists.

-'Do Suicide Attempters Have a Right Not to Be Stabilized in an Emergency?'
+5. 'Do Suicide Attempters Have a Right Not to Be Stabilized in an Emergency?'

 The standard of care in the United States favors stabilizing any adult who arrives in an emergency department after a failed suicide attempt, even if they appear decisionally capacitated and refuse life-sustaining care.
 I challenge this ubiquitous practice.
 Emergency clinicians generally have a moral obligation to err on the side of stabilizing even suicidal patients who refuse such interventions.
 This obligation reflects the infeasibility of determining these patients’ level of decisional capacitation—among other relevant information—in this unique setting.
 Nevertheless, I argue, emergently stabilizing suicidal patients over objection sometimes violates a basic yet insufficiently appreciated right of theirs—the right against bodily invasion.
 It follows that, in such cases, it is prima facie wrong to stabilize a patient who wants to die even if they lack a contrary advance directive or medical order and suffer from no terminal physical illness.

-'Humanism: A Reconsideration'
+4. 'Humanism: A Reconsideration'

-Journal of the American Philosophical Association, forthcoming
+Journal of the American Philosophical Association 2023 First View: 1–20

 Humanism is the view that people treat others inhumanely when we fail to see them as human beings, so that our treatment of them will tend to be more humane when we (fully) see their humanity.
 Recently, humanist views have been criticized on the grounds that the perpetrators of inhumanity regard their victims as human and treat them inhumanely partly for this reason.
 I argue that the two most common objections to humanist views (and their relatives) are unpersuasive: not only does the evidence marshalled against these views fail to actually disprove them, it could threaten them only if some questionable assumptions were granted.
 While my discussion constitutes a partial defense of humanism, it is primarily intended as a plea for greater methodological mindfulness.
 By providing necessary conceptual ground-clearing and routing common lines of attack, I hope to determine what it would take for a humanist project to succeed, paving the way for a full defense of humanism that fulfills its explanatory ambitions.

-'Objectification and Domination'
+3. 'Objectification and Domination'

 Ergo 2021 8: 406–40